maksym-arutyunyan/keepsorted/README.md

 ]
 ```

-See examples in `./tests/e2e-tests/`.
+You can see more examples in the ./tests/e2e-tests/ directory.

 ## Keywords

-- `# Keep sorted` or `// Keep sorted` or `# keepsorted: keep sorted` for sorting the next block of lines
+- Use `# Keep sorted`, `// Keep sorted`, or `# keepsorted: keep sorted` to sort the next block of lines
-- `# keepsorted: ignore file` can be placed anywhere in the file
+- Add `# keepsorted: ignore file` anywhere in the file to skip sorting
-- `# keepsorted: ignore block` can be placed anywhere within the block
+- Use `# keepsorted: ignore block` within a block to skip sorting that block

 ## Supported Files

 ### Generic Text Files

-Sort blocks starting with `# Keep sorted` or `// Keep sorted` and ending with a newline.
+For generic text files, the tool sorts blocks that start with `# Keep sorted` or `// Keep sorted` and end with a newline.

 ```txt
 # Names